nvda-es/devguides_translation/original_docs/w10addoninternals.md

 Although UIA is meant to replace MSAA due to modernized accessibility information that can be gathered, screen reader vendors such as NV Access publishes workarounds for poor or odd UIA implementations.
 One such case is UIA issues in older versions of Microsoft Office, such as label problem in various combo boxes.
 Certain areas in Windows 10 and universal apps still have UIA issues, such as odd or badly applied control labels, generic XAML (eXtensible Application Markup Language)/UI labels, expected events not being fired and so on.
 This is one of the reasons for creating Windows 10 App Essentials add-on: to provide workarounds for issues like these.

-### Automation ID and other interfaces and properties
+### Automation Id and other interfaces and properties

 A key piece of information UIA exposes (or attempts to gather) is automation ID, a string that uniquely identifies an element.
 For example, some search fields expose "SearchEditBox" as automation ID, which allows screen readers such as NVDA to detect these controls.
 Although most controls do expose unique automation ID's, some uses generic or auto-generated automation ID's (such as update history in Settings app).